 Business case

 The next step is to take what you’ve listed in the problem statement and the objectives and lay out a case for management that is clear and to the point so they can see the value of the project.
-Remember, even though the team may need this project greatly, it still has to compete against projects created by other teams at the department, division, or even corporate office for scarce resources.
-Since no company has resources for every project that it needs to tackle, you want to give management a good reason for spending resources on this project.
+Remember, even though the team may need this project significantly, it still has to compete against projects created by other teams at the department, division, or even corporate office for scarce resources.
+Since no company has resources for every project it needs to tackle, you want to give management a good reason for spending resources on this project.

 A business case helps to understand how the project is linked with the overall business goals.
-In other words, it describes what the project does to impact the company’s strategic imperatives.
+In other words, it describes how the project impacts the company’s strategic imperatives.
 If there is no tie to strategy, there should be no project!
-These ties also serve to drive the Six Sigma team to get the job done!
+These ties also drive the Six Sigma team to get the job done!
 Linking to business strategy is critical.
 (Note: Jim Collin’s books are excellent for this purpose.)

 Project scope